github9000/PhD/README.md

-# Store some docs and code from my PhD on evolutionary
+# PhD
-algorithms and automatic paralleization (1998).
+Store some docs and code from my PhD on evolutionary algorithms and automatic paralleization (1998).